21 Great Day Trips From New York City

 *Contributed by Mike, FivePax Family Travel

 For active travelers looking to burn off goodies from those Manhattan bagel shops, a hike up Mount Beacon offers sweeping views of the Hudson Valley.
-Before hopping back on the scenic train ride back to the city, hikers can grab a beer and play board games at 2WayBrewing over some pub fare.
+Before hopping back on the scenic train ride back to the city, hikers can grab a beer and play board games at 2WayBrewing over pub fare.

-The most popular and less strenuous draw to Beacon, however, is Dia:Beacon.
-Dia was founded in 1974 to help artists showcase visions that cannot be realized in traditional galleries due to size and scope.
-With large-format masterpieces from artists such as Andy Warhol, Dia spoils visitors with art too grand for New York City itself.
+However, the most popular and less strenuous draw to Beacon is Dia: Beacon.
+Dia was founded in 1974 to help artists showcase visions that traditional galleries cannot realize due to size and scope.
+With large-format masterpieces from artists like Andy Warhol, Dia spoils visitors with too grand art for New York City.

 Storm King Art Center, New York

-Storm King Art Center is one of the most intriguing and unique day trips from New York City you could take.
-This place is a museum….
-Sort of?
-It’s more like a large outdoor nature park with large-scale art installations scattered throughout.
+It’s more like a giant outdoor nature park with large-scale art installations scattered throughout.
 It’s perched atop a hill that overlooks the Hudson Valley below, offering one of the most beautiful views in upstate New York.

 Storm King has been selling out weeks in advance, so be sure to get your tickets in advance if you plan to visit.
-This is surely one of the hottest art ‘galleries’ in New York right now.
+This is undoubtedly one of the hottest art ‘galleries’ in New York right now.

 Cornwall-on-Hudson, New York